KamicaloZ/CrowdStreetTest/README.md

 `$ apt-get install libgtk2.0-0 libgtk-3-0 libgbm-dev libnotify-dev libgconf-2-4 libnss3 libxss1 libasound2 libxtst6 xauth xvfb`

+Next, make sure npm is installed with this:

+`$ sudo apt install npm`

 Next, make sure you are in the directory you want to put this project in, and run: